premacck1/Line-Server-API/README.md

   This data is converted in to string and then returned as JSON String in response.
 Now LRU Cache is also updated with this record.
 * RandomAccessFile is synchronized.
 So we can make multiple reads and serve multiple clients at the same time.
+* Singleton Design pattern is followed with the mapDB.

 ## Dependencies
 * spark-core : 2.7.2